cwkx/cgim/README.md

 # cgim
-an experimental framework for computer graphics, image processing, machine learning and pattern analysis
+please don't use this yet! it's an experimental framework for my own personal research in computer graphics, image processing, machine learning and pattern analysis

 ### about
 - written in C89 for compatibility